SFDO-Tooling/CumulusCI/docs/dev.md

 Developers often use an editor or IDE like Visual Studio Code to modify code and metadata stored in the repository.
-After making changes in an editor, push these changes from your project\'s local repository to the target org.
+After making changes in an editor, push these changes from your project's local repository to the target org.

 If your project uses the Salesforce DX source format, use the